ZertoPublic/Z4K/docs/Z4KAdministrationGuide.md

 VPG status will be changed to CommittingMove.
 Onc completed, the VPG will be commited, deployment will now exist on the recovery site and VPG will be removed from the environment.

-#### Long-term Retention (LTR) in Kubernetes Environments
+#### Long-term Retention in Kubernetes Environments

-Zerto for Kubernetes supports backing up Kubernetes workloads and their data to a long-term repository and restoring them from the long-term repository to the original site, or to a different site.
-The repository where backed up data is kept is called a Long-term Retention (LTR) repository.
+Z4K supports backing up Kubernetes workloads and their data to a long-term repository (LTR) and restoring them from the LTR to the original site, or to a different site.

 ##### Supported Repository Types

-Zerto for Kubernetes supports two LTR repository types:
+Z4K supports two LTR repository types:

 - AWS S3
 - Azure Blob Storage

-To configure Long-term Retention for your Kubernetes environment, use the following procedures:
+To configure LTR for your Kubernetes environment, use the following procedures:

 1. Back up the VPG
 2. Manually trigger a Backup
-3. Schedule Long-term Retention Backups
+3. Schedule LTR Backups
-4. Restore the VPG from a Long-term Repository
+4. Restore the VPG from a LTR

 ##### Backing Up a VPG